Common Career Mistakes and How to Avoid Them

 Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some of the common mistakes that people make when they choose an occupation?
+What are some common mistakes that people make when they choose a career?

-How can I stand out in my field of choice?
+How can I make myself stand from the crowd in my chosen field?

 What should I do if I’m feeling stuck in my current job?